 Fleck is owned by Pentair, the company that also owns Pelican.
 It has a well established name and following in the US.

 Fleck started out making one thing and one thing only, water softeners.
 Unlike Eddy, which literally just has a single product, Fleck has a range of water softeners on offer.
 They have also now expanded to water filters too.
+So, it deserves a place in the list of best water softener companies.

 Their range has a variety of capacities designed to manage a wide variety of households.
 They also have a range of single and dual tank options to suit your needs.